ijmbarr/GamesOfLife/readme.md

-A short implementation of the game of life in javascript.
+A short implementation of Conway's game of life in javascript.